property-platform/property-platform.github.io/readme.md

 Remember that search engines treat the title as important content.
 Additionally the title is what is quoted when the page is shown in the site menu/navigation.
 If you don't want to include the page in the navigation don't include a title. (eg: the help homepage is not in the menu)

+## Running the development environment

+First make sure you have bundle installed...

+    gem install bundler

+To install the required dependencies, (as defined in `Gemfile` and `Gemfile.lock`)

+    bundle install

+Then to compile the website and start a small webserver

+    run/server

+The site is now available at [http://localhost:4000](http://localhost:4000/)

 #Writing with markdown